 Information for prospective Ph.D. and Masters students

-Candidates will need to meet eligibility requirements for an APA scholarship and would ideally have a physics background, although we are happy to talk to engineering, nanotechnology or chemistry students with a keen interest in this area.
+Candidates will need to meet eligibility requirements and be competitive for an APA/IPRS scholarship (we unfortunately don't have the luxury of funds to enable us to take students who don't have a scholarship to support their candidature at this time) and would ideally have a physics background, although we are happy to talk to engineering, nanotechnology or chemistry students with a keen interest in this area.

-If you are interested in working with us, please send A/Prof. Adam Micolich an email indicating your interest with a copy of your CV and academic transcript.
+If you are interested in working with us, please send A/Prof. Adam Micolich an email indicating your interest with a copy of your CV and academic transcript and some discussion of your research interests (e.g., why do you want to work with us in particular? what can you bring to our research effort?).
 If you have any of the following skills and experience, please mention them in your email and give details:

 - Undergraduate and/or graduate coursework in solid state physics, semiconductor devices, applied physics, quantum mechanics, or biophysics.